romanyx/adapt/README.md

 }
 ```

-It comes in handy for Unit testing with TDD.
+It comes in handy for Unit testing with table driven tests.

 You can use `adapt` from Vim with [vim-go-adapt](https://github.com/romanyx/vim-go-adapt)